shahanakattil/MS-900-Lab-Content/Module-1-Intro-to-Microsoft-365-Admin-Center.md

     ![](Images/img170.png)

 1. Enter a name or email address.
-To change the access permissions you are granting to people, select **Can edit** and then select an option based on requirement.
+To change the access permissions, you are granting to people, select **Can edit** and then select an option based on requirement.

     ![](Images/M1E2T6Step12.png)

 1. In the Alert Title section, change the title for the alert if you want.
-Within the **Send Alerts To section**, enter the user names or email addresses of people you want alerts to be sent to.
+Within the **Send Alerts To section**, enter the usernames or email addresses of people you want alerts to be sent to.

     ![](Images/img01.png)